Chloeiii/Leetcode/README.md

 	key is: 23 & Value is: Data2
 	key is: 70 & Value is: Data3
 ___
-### BFS
-    List<Double> result = new ArrayList<>();
-    Queue<TreeNode> nodes = new LinkedList<>();

-    nodes.add(root);
-    while(!nodes.isEmpty())
-    int n = nodes.size();

-    if(node.left != null) nodes.offer(node.left);
-    if(node.right != null) nodes.offer(node.right);

-___
-### DFS
-    pre-order traversal
-        Check if the current node is empty / null.
-        Display the data part of the root (or current node).
-        Traverse the left subtree by recursively calling the pre-order function.
-        Traverse the right subtree by recursively calling the pre-order function.

-    in-order traversal
-        Check if the current node is empty / null.
-        Traverse the left subtree by recursively calling the in-order function.
-        Display the data part of the root (or current node).
-        Traverse the right subtree by recursively calling the in-order function.

-    post-order traversal
-        Check if the current node is empty / null.
-        Traverse the left subtree by recursively calling the post-order function.
-        Traverse the right subtree by recursively calling the post-order function.
-        Display the data part of the root (or current node).

-___
 ### String && Char
     String.valueOf(i)
     String[] keyboard = {"QWERTYUIOP","ASDFGHJKL","ZXCVBNM"};